rlucioni/blog/content/about/_index.md

 ---
 title: "About"
 date: 2018-08-13T23:48:25-04:00
+description: Software engineer in Cambridge, Massachusetts.
+Interested in product development and data visualization.
 name: Renzo Francesco Lucioni
 ---

 <p class="noprint">
   I’m a software engineer in Cambridge, Massachusetts.
-I’m interested in software development and data visualization.
+I’m interested in product development and data visualization.
 I like <a href="https://github.com/rlucioni/recipes">cooking</a> and playing <a href="https://github.com/rlucioni/courtbot">squash</a>.
 </p>

 <p class="noprint">